Focus and Agenda

-For 2015, IIF Americas will explore how the US market is maturing and producing unique opportunities for the infrastructure investor.
+For 2015, IIF Americas explored how the US market was maturing and producing unique opportunities for the infrastructure investor.

-At the same time, several toll roads from the first wave of greenfield P3s are now undergoing restructuring, presenting an opening for investors to acquire these operating assets.
+At the same time, several toll roads from the first wave of greenfield P3s were undergoing restructuring, presenting an opening for investors to acquire those operating assets.

-Pensions funds have been active in educating themselves about infrastructure, setting allocation targets, and making plans to meet allocation targets.
+Pensions funds were active in educating themselves about infrastructure, setting allocation targets, and making plans to meet allocation targets.
 While Canadian pensions have historically led the charge, a strong contingent of US pensions is following suit.

 Competition and risk

-The market has steadily pushed the boundaries of what is considered core in order to grow, and much of this growth has occurred in the core-plus category.
-Increased competition in auctions has led infra funds to retreat from "cost of capital shootouts," but has also led them towards innovative deal sourcing methods and towards a variety of deal structures for these assets.
+The market had steadily pushed the boundaries of what was considered core in order to grow, and much of this growth occurred in the core-plus category.
+Increased competition in auctions had led infra funds to retreat from "cost of capital shootouts," but had also led them towards innovative deal sourcing methods and towards a variety of deal structures for such assets.

-This year's agenda will feature discussions around deal sourcing, negotiations, unusual deal structures and the right place for infra funds in the emerging ecosystem.
+2015's agenda featured discussions around deal sourcing, negotiations, unusual deal structures and the right place for infra funds in the emerging ecosystem.